 Our partners in care

-PHH works collaboratively with Specialist Palliative Care consultancy team and the Palliative Care Unit (run by Peninsula Health) as well as General Practitioners and Medical Specialists, RDNS, Acute Hospitals (both public and private), Residential Aged Care Facilities, local councils and other community services to optimise end of life care for all.
+PHH works collaboratively with Specialist Palliative Care consultancy team and the Palliative Care Unit (run by Peninsula Health) as well as General Practitioners and Medical Specialists, Community Nursing, Acute Hospitals (both public and private), Residential Aged Care Facilities, local councils and other community services to optimise end of life care for all.

 Palliative care helps you to live well with a serious illness that is likely to shorten your life.
 It aims to make you comfortable, improve your quality of life, and support family and friends caring for you.
 It also provides choices and helps you to make important decisions about your care.